faisalmemon/ios-crash-dump-analysis-book/examples/brain_cpu_ios/cpu_usage_explanation.md

 The iOS platform can update itself.
 Here is an example where it has used up too much CPU time in performing the update.

-The following crash report, truncated for ease of demonstration, shows the `UpdateBrainService` being terminated:
+The following Crash Report, truncated for ease of demonstration, shows the `UpdateBrainService` being terminated:

 ```
 Incident Identifier: 92F40C53-6BB8-4E13-A4C2-CF2F1C85E8DF